ARM-software/psa-api/doc/crypto/overview/conventions.rst

 function parameters, and the guarantees that the implementation must provide about how it accesses parameters.

-Parameters that are not buffers are assumed to be under the caller’s full control.
+Parameters that are not buffers are assumed to be under the caller's full control.
 In a shared memory environment, this means that the parameter must be in memory that is exclusively accessible by the application.
 In a multithreaded environment, this means that the parameter must not be modified during the